Annunziata Rees-Mogg: Career

 Having been elected as a MEP for the Brexit Party at the 2019 European Parliamentary elections and serving for seven months, Rees Mogg defected very prominently back to her former party, the Conservatives.
 She defected just one week prior to the UK 2019 General Election, urging voters to vote Conservative.
 Rees-Mogg sat as an independent in the European Parliament for a month and became a Conservative MEP in January 2020, just three weeks before the UK left the EU and the UK MEP positions were abolished.

 During 2019, before her tactically timed defection away from the party, Rees-Mogg had been a high-profile Brexit Party backer and advocate.
 The Brexit Party has since become the political party Reform UK.

 Rees-Mogg was a Member of the European Parliament (MEP) for the East Midlands region from May 2019 until the United Kingdom's withdrawal from the EU on 31 January 2020.

 In July 2025, Rees-Mogg said on the Jeremy Vine show that it was wrong to call for the death of Israeli soldiers accused of killing Palestinian children in Gaza.
 When pressed by Vine "How can we not be angry about that?" she replied "How can we not support our allies?"

 Personal life

-In September 2010, Rees-Mogg became engaged to Matthew Glanville and on 6 November 2010, they were married in Lucca, Italy.
-Four months later, on 8 March 2011, she gave birth to a daughter.
-In 2018, she gave birth to a second daughter.
-In late 2019, she announced she was expecting a third child.
+Rees-Mogg married Matthew Glanville on 6 November 2010 in Lucca, Italy.
+The couple have three children.